claudiamunteanu/automated-night-light/README.md

 ## Running

-To run the `ConsoleApp` module on a Raspberry Pi 4B board:
+To run the `ConsoleApp` project on your Android phone:
 1. Deploy and run the `ConsoleApp` project
 2. Verify that input is received from the broker
 3. Verify that the flashlight is enabled when it's dark and disabled when there's light

-To run the `companionApp` module on your Android phone:
+To run the `LightSensorApp` module on a Raspberry Pi 4B board:

 1. Run the following command from the terminal:
   ```